Doregon/tnpsh-wiki/cfw-hfw-mfw/cobra.md

 # Cobra

-The term "Cobra" orignally referred to the payload originally found in Cobra USB, a USB modchip that added features to CFW consoles.
+The term "Cobra" originally referred to the payload originally found in Cobra USB, a USB modchip that added features to CFW consoles.
 Team Cobra has since moved on to open source their payload, and is now included in most modern CFWs.
 Cobra features include:

-* Region free BluRay
+* Region free Blu-Ray
-* ISO mounting for BluRay/DVD/PS1/PS2/PS3\*
+* ISO mounting for Blu-Ray/DVD/PS1/PS2/PS3\*
 * Mounting ISOs and games over network
 * ISOs can be split and still mounted, to bypass FAT32 4GB file limit on USB
 * PS1 backup discs work just like retail discs